-The sixth annual Culture Days weekend will take place September 25, 26 and 27, 2015, and will feature thousands of free, hands-on, interactive activities that invite the public to participate “behind-the-scenes,” to discover the world of artists, creators, historians, architects, curators, designers and other creative people in their communities.
+Every Culture Days weekend features thousands of free, hands-on, interactive activities where the public can discover the world of artists, creators, heritage experts, architects, curators, designers and other creative professionals in their communities.

-See the impact of Culture Days after four years in the Reports page.
+See the impact of Culture Days on the Reports page.

 Culture Days is a registered charity (BN: 822013033RR0001) which aims to: